 - Macoda: Macoda is a hybrid that features latex and memory foam, similar to the extremely popular SleepMaker I mentioned above.
 Even better: the coils in the support system of Macoda are zoned for targeted support, and it has a 100 night sleep trial.
 LEARN MORE ABOUT MACODA HERE.

 - Sleeping Duck: This is one of the highest rated mattresses on ProductReview.com.au.
 It features thick foam layers atop a zoned coil base, similar to Macoda but without the latex.
 Standout feature: the foams in Sleeping Duck are customisable.
 You can swap the panels around to guarantee your perfect fit.
 100 Night Sleep trial.
 LEARN MORE ABOUT SLEEPING DUCK HERE.

-- Koala: Koala is an extremely popular all foam mattress brand (it’s probably the most popular) and outranked Tempur in Canstar Blue’s customer survey.
+- Koala: Koala is an extremely popular mattress brand (it’s probably the most popular) and outranked Tempur in Canstar Blue’s customer survey.
 It features a tencel cover (made from Australian Eucalyptus) and two proprietary foam layers inside.
 It has a longer sleep trial at 120 nights.
 Standout feature: made in Australia and Koala partners with the WWF to donate a portion of their profits to koala protection.
 LEARN MORE ABOUT KOALA HERE.

 - Hugo (MY TOP PICK): Hugo is an all foam mattress that is made in Australia, similar to Koala.
 The difference with Hugo is it contains both memory foam and latex, making it a game changer for Australian customers.
 There aren’t many all foam mattresses in the Australian market that contain both, so for the price Hugo is an absolute standout.
 Of course, you get a 3 month sleep trial too.
 LEARN MORE ABOUT HUGO HERE.